ceharris/avr-c99-lib/lcd/README.md

 writing a single byte to the LCD controller as an I2C slave, as documented in `lcd.h`.

-Assuning that you're using the `usi_twi_master` module, using an I2C LCD is mostly a matter of performing the correct setup sequence.
+Assuming that you're using the `usi_twi_master` module, using an I2C LCD is mostly a matter of performing the correct setup sequence.

 ```c